fermi-ad/phoebus-fnal/README.md

 #### Step-by-step

-This documentation uses the ACnet plugin as an example on how to include new source code into the FNAL Phoebus product.
+This documentation uses the ACsus plugin as an example on how to include new source code into the FNAL Phoebus product.

 1. Clone this repository
 ```